About the Journal

 Clinical articles present new skills or knowledge related to the impact of the nursing leader/professional and patient care, provide an empirically or clinically based review or analyze current literature related to a topic.
 Clinical manuscripts may review new procedures or new products.

-Case studies are detailed description of the management of a unique clinical case problem.
-The description of the case includes but not limited to the relevant patient characteristics, examination/ evaluation, diagnosis, and a description of the interventions that were provided.
+Case studies are detailed descriptions of the management of a unique clinical case problem.
+The description of the case includes but is not limited to the relevant patient characteristics, examination/ evaluation, diagnosis, and a description of the interventions that were provided.

 Additional Information and Journal Contacts: